 Eliminate Fraudulent Traffic

-Companies that are shown to abide by the “Certified Against Fraud” Guidelines receive the “Certified Against Fraud” Seal and can use the seal to publicly communicate their commitment to combatting fraudulent non-human traffic in the digital advertising supply chain.
+TAG launched its Certified Against Fraud Program in 2016 to combat invalid traffic in the digital advertising supply chain.
+Companies that are shown to abide by the Certified Against Fraud Guidelines receive the Certified Against Fraud Seal and use the seal to publicly communicate their commitment to combatting fraud.

 By encouraging legitimate participants in the digital advertising supply chain to meet these standards, the TAG Certified Against Fraud Program has been shown to be an effective tool in reducing fraudulent invalid traffic in the digital advertising supply chain.
 The 2017 TAG Fraud Benchmarking Study, conducted by The 614 Group, found that the use of TAG Certified distribution channels for digital advertising cut the IVT rate to 1.48 percent across more than 6.5 billion display and video impressions, reducing the level of fraud by more than 83% compared to the broader industry average.

 The TAG Anti-Fraud Working Group developed and maintains the Certified Against Fraud Guidelines, as well as a TAG’s suite of anti-fraud tools suite of anti-fraud tools to aid in compliance with those guidelines.